definedrisk/pro-asp.net-core-6/Ubuntu 20.04.03 LTS/Documentation/development setup.md

 sudo chmod a-w /etc/ssh/sshd_config.factory-defaults
 ```

-Recommended change ONLY when direct access to the temrinal is available i.e. do NOT do this for remote servers:
+Recommended change ONLY when direct access to the terminal is available **do not** do this when accessing via a remote server:

 ```text
 #PasswordAuthentication yes